RelaperCrystal/RelaperCommons/README.md

-# RelaperCommons
+# Core - Policing

-RelaperCrystal's common code repository
+Originally `RelaperCommons`, this library contains common code for WithLithum's LSPD First Response plugins.

+This README is still work in progress.